VikaAvd/robot_db_tests/README.md

 ## Running the Tests
-- Run all tests from the project root using the following command (ensure you’re using the correct Python environment): python -m robot --outputdir output tests
+- Run all tests from the project root using the following command (ensure you’re using the correct Python environment):

-- Or, for a specific test file: python -m robot --outputdir output tests/db_check.robot
+   - python -m robot --outputdir output tests

-Note: If you have spaces in your file paths, enclose the paths in quotes.
+- Note: If you have spaces in your file paths, enclose the paths in quotes.

 ## Test Reports
 After execution, the following files will be generated in the output/ folder: